Documentation / Setting up Staatic / Troubleshooting

 UNIX ulimit settings

-UNIX-like operating systems, such as Linux and macOS, offer tools to regulate and manage the consumption of system resources like threads, files, and network connections for each process and user.
-The usage of “ulimits” helps in avoiding excessive consumption of system resources by individual users.
+UNIX-based systems, including Linux and macOS, provide tools to monitor and control the use of resources such as threads, files, and network connections for each process and user.
+The “ulimits” function ensures that individual users don’t overconsume these resources.
+However, if these limits are set too low by default, Staatic may face operational challenges.
 However, low default values of these limits may lead to various issues during the regular operation of Staatic.

 Publication takes too long

 The crawler process has been optimized as much as possible to limit the time necessary (especially when using our Staatic Cloud offering) and a quick-publish feature is available to publish only the content that has changed since the last publication.
-However, further manual optimization may be needed.
+Nevertheless, additional manual optimization might be necessary.

 Deactivate unused plugins